About the IICI

 Financing and Support

 The IICI is grateful for the continued support of the ICC, ICTY, the MICT and other UN and international organisations in making their staff members available as pro bono trainers on IICI courses.
 We also want to thank Civitas Maxima and other partner organisations for making their staff available to assist as trainers, mentors and moderators.

 The Institute is funded by grants from foundations, government agencies and partner organisations, and donations from individuals.
-The IICI depends on these grants and donations to continue its work and is grateful for the support provided to date, particularly by the Oak Foundation and the Sigrid Rausing Trust, but also by the following since its foundation:
+The IICI depends on these grants and donations to continue its work and is grateful for the support provided to date, particularly by the Oak Foundation, the Sigrid Rausing Trust and, for the Murad Code Project during 2023-26, the Government of Canada through its Global Affairs Canada, but also by the following since IICI’s foundation:

 The Government of Austria, Austrian Development Aide – Uganda Justice Law and Order Sector